‘Commission to vote today on proposed repeal of city parking requirements’

 · When the previous amphitheater plan was proposed, the neighborhood raised questions about hours of operation, noise levels, and parking, none of which were ever answered.

-o The applicant has informed us that they will start meeting with interested neighbors, including OHNA.2.
-An SUP application has been filed with the City of Richmond for the demolition of 708 China Street, and its replacement with a building.
+o The applicant has informed us that they will start meeting with interested neighbors, including OHNA.

 · The Zoning Committee met with the applicant and asked them to reconsider demolition and incorporate the historic building into their new construction.